geopython/GeoHealthCheck/docs/plugins.rst

 The above may seem daunting at first.
 Examples below will hopefully make things clear as writing new `Probes` and `Checks` may sometimes be a matter of minutes!

+*TODO: may need VERSION variable class-attr to support upgrades*

 Examples
 --------